arlogy/jsu/doc/jsu_csv_parser.md

 ## this.getConfig()

-Returns a configuration object containing the options set internally for this parser during construction, whose values may be different from those passed to the constructor.
-Changes made to the returned object will not affect the parser.
+Returns a configuration object containing the options set internally for this parser during construction.
+The values of these options may be different from those passed to the constructor, and changes to the returned object will not affect the behavior of the parser.

 ## this.readChunk(str)